uidaholib/spec-docs/content/practices-procedures/digital-ingest.md

 *Follow these steps to ingest the digital materials into the Archive Drive.*

 #### STEP 1:
 Identify the type of storage media which contains the materials (i.e. zip/usb drive, SD card, floppy disk, hard drive, CD, DVD, etc.).
 Then retrieve the “Digital Archives Ingest” (DAI) external hard drive.
-(Currently located at the FRED station.)
+This is currently located at the FRED computer station.

 #### STEP 2:
-Plug in DAI drive & whatever the media storage.
+Plug in DAI drive to the 2.0 USB port of FRED.
+Plug in the media storage to the other 2.0 USB port.
 In File Explorer, find the storage media drive.
-Right click on the media and select Scan with Sophos Endpoint.
+Right click on the media and select Scan with **Sophos Endpoint**.
 Notice whether any threats/viruses were detected.

 #### STEP 3: Creating a folder.
 - Go to DAI drive > Accession OR Processed folder.
 Then create a new folder with the accession OR collection ID the digital assets belong to.